mollyegibson/my_projects/fellowshipAI_challenge/README.md

 Outcomes: Ultimately, my model was able to predict groupname with 71.15% accuracy based on only four features: year, nationality, target type, and region.
 While this is perhaps not as accurate as we would like, there are a LOT of groups in the GTD and only about 50% of the incidents in the database are labeled.
 The model was able to achieve 82.56% accuracy in Central America & Caribbean, where 37% of attacks were unknown and there were only 59 labels to choose from.
 It was able to achieve nearly 80% accuracy in Sub-Saharan Africa, which also had only 37% unknown attacks and 120 labels.
+These regions had  10121  incidents and 14987  incidents, respectively.
 Central Asia was consistently the region with the worst accuracy; this makes sense because there was not very much data in this area: only 500 total incidents, 89% of which were unlabeled.

 Weaknesses/potential for improvement: Choosing groups with only 5+ attacks was relatively arbitrary.
 Might want to change this and see effects on accuracy.
 It also might be worthwhile to lump all of the groups with < n attacks into an 'Other' group and explore the effects.